GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 # Strategies for the ITSM-KG construction {#sec-kgc}

-TODO Introduce the section.
+In this section, we firstly define in {{sec-yang-to-kg}} two YANG-based data transformation scenario, namely the YANG-KG-SEMANTIC-EQUIVALENCE and YANG-KG-SEMANTIC-GENERALIZATION scenarios.
+The YANG-KG-SEMANTIC-GENERALIZATION scenario is then used as a basis in {{sec-gluing-techniques}} to illustrate strategies to reuse YANG models transformed in RDFS/OWL syntax in a higher-level ontology that would structure the ITSM-KG.
+Finally, two Extract-Transform-Load (ETL) pipeline approaches and a data federation architecture are presented in {{sec-etl-kgc}} to meet the needs of constructing and exploiting the ITSM-KG.

-## From YANG-based configurations to meta-knowledge graph
+## From YANG-based configurations to meta-knowledge graph {#sec-yang-to-kg}

 In the following, we consider the use of Semantic Web technologies as the foundation for representing data in the form of a knowledge graph.
 We also assume the ability to transform a description of configurations and network infrastructures expressed accordingly to a given (set of) YANG model(s) into a knowledge graph representation.